 Around mid-season, consider hiring a licensed technician to service your irrigation device.
 We recommend you get a full system audit, sprinkler tune-up, and backflow test at least once a year.
 This will keep your unit operating at peak performance and minimize the risk of system malfunctions.

 With more than 15 years of experience in the irrigation industry, no project is too small or big for us.
 Our technicians are trained to handle a multitude of tasks, ranging from simple sprinkler tune-ups to complex system installations.
-As a result, we offer quality irrigation solutions for both residential and commercial property owners within Houston and surrounding areas.
+As a result, we offer quality irrigation solutions to both residential and commercial property owners within the surrounding areas of our community.